Gmail annotations and Gmail markup in the Emarsys Platform

 Gmail annotations is a feature that allows senders to add notes, labels, a product carousel, expiration dates and other information to their email campaigns to make them stand out in the Gmail promotions tab.
 While Gmail annotations are preferably used in marketing emails, there is another Google solution for transactional emails, called Gmail markup.
 Gmail markup lets senders highlight important information in their order confirmation or shipping notification and makes it also easy for the Gmail user to add specific information, such as a restaurant reservation to the user’s Google calendar.
 Both methods can help senders to increase engagement with their emails and provide a better user experience.

-In this blog post I would like to show you how you can add Gmail annotations and markups for email campaigns that you create in your Emarsys account.
+In this blog post I would like to show you how you can add Gmail annotations and markups to email campaigns that you create in your Emarsys account.

 How to add Gmail annotations and markups to custom HTML campaigns

 You can make Gmail annotations and markups work by creating custom HTML (Hypertext Markup Language) campaigns in which you insert your own HTML source code.
 However, the HTML source code must be 100% correct to avoid issues so, it is highly recommended to verify your HTML source code by using one of the available tools on the internet.

 - Create a custom HTML campaign including the Gmail annotation or markup parts.
 Please use microdata instead of JSON data.
 The schema for microdata can be found on this link.

 - When you finished editing the whole HTML source code, please validate the HTML code with this testing tool.